 Supported byEU

-True Rome: everyday life beyond the center.
-From ancient to modern, we explore Aventine Hill and Testaccio: Circo Massimo (with views of Palatine Hill), Basilica di Santa Sabina and the Orange Garden keyhole, Monte Testaccio, and Testaccio Market.
+True Rome: everyday life beyond the crowds.
+From ancient to modern, we explore Aventine Hill and Testaccio: Circus Maximus (with views of Palatine Hill), Basilica di Santa Sabina and the Orange Garden, Monte Testaccio and Testaccio Market.
 Along the way, we weave in Rome’s food culture and its soccer passion.

 Pay what you wish

-Tourists enjoying a view of St. Peter's Basilica in Rome.
+Tourists gathered at a park viewpoint, with tall umbrella pine trees framing a view of St. Peter's Basilica dome in Rome.

 Basic Information